christybell/MechaCar_Statistical_Analysis/README.md

 I designed a linear model that predicts the mpg of MechaCar prototypes using several variables from the `MechaCar_mpg.csv` dataset.
 The multiple linear regression results help to answer the following 3 questions:

 ### **1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?**
-Using the regression analysis, where low p-values indicate a non-random amount of variance to the mpg values (see calculations circled in red in screenshot below), the variables with a high correlation to mpg are vehicle length and ground clearance.
+Using the regression analysis, where low p-values indicate a non-random amount of variance to the mpg values (see calculations circled in red in screenshot below), the variables with a strong correlation to mpg are vehicle length and ground clearance.
+In contrast, p-values are higher for the vehicle weight, spoiler angle, and AWD variables, indicating very weak correlation and thus little chance of impacting mpg values.

 ### **2. Is the slope of the linear model considered to be zero?
 Why or why not?**
 The calculated p-value of the multiple regression is 5.35e-11 (see calculation circled in purple in screenshot below), which is much smaller than an assumed significance level of 0.05%.
 Therefore, there is sufficient evidence to reject the null hypothesis, which means the slope of the model is not zero.

 ### **3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?**
-This linear regression model can predict the mpg of MechaCar prototypes effectively since the R-squared value is 0.7149 (see calculation circled in yellow in screenshot below), meaning that predictions will be correct 71% of the time.
+This linear regression model can predict the mpg values of MechaCar prototypes effectively since the R-squared value is 0.7149 (see calculation circled in yellow in screenshot below), meaning that predictions will be correct 71% of the time.

 <img src="images/Delv 1_linear regression.PNG">